pombreda/ximenez/doc/README.txt

 - perform various actions on a set of Zope servers (add an user, change his/her password, remove an user, etc.);

-- any action that you are willing to write a Python plug-in for.
+- carry out any action that you are willing to write a Python plug-in for.

-See the `Plugins`_ section below to know more about Ximenez built-in plug-ins and how to develop your own ones.
+See the `Plug-ins`_ section below to know more about Ximenez built-in plug-ins and how to develop your own ones.